OpenTwinCities/opentwincities.github.com/_posts/2014-07-30-minneapolis-passes-open-data-policy.md

 ## Council Discussion and Vote

 Despite being the last item for discussion in a fairly lengthy Council meeting, the Open Data Policy prompted some noteable discussion among the City Council.
-Video of today's City Council meeting is available at <http://mpls.dev.implex.net/?p=1991#>.
+Video of yesterday's City Council meeting is available at <http://mpls.dev.implex.net/?p=1991#>.

 Even before the policy came up for discussion, Council Member Reich proposed an amendment to the policy as submitted to the City Council ([draft version here](https://docs.google.com/viewer?a=v&pid=forums&srcid=MTM3MzM4MTQzNjA0NjkxNTgwMzUBMDE1NDI4MjQyMDI4NDcwOTcxMzUBRi04Yk1FbXpxNElKATAuMQEBdjI)).
 Council Member Reich's amendment converted some of the requirements imposed on city departments into advisements.
 This amendment stemed from Council Member Reich's concern that the Open Data Policy represented an unfunded imposition of actions by one city department onto other city departments.
 Some of these amendments eventually were included as proposed by Council Member Reich in the voted upon policy, while others were themselves amended by a proposal from Council Chair Glidden to balance the need to not impose unfunded actions on departments with the need to support the Open Data Advisory Group as a means of coordination, lesson sharing, and discussion.
 The amended and voted upon version of the policy can be [downloaded here](http://www.ci.minneapolis.mn.us/www/groups/public/@clerk/documents/webcontent/wcms1p-128978.pdf).